allexradu/Google_Bot/README.md

 Note.
 A lower delay than 1 second my result in lower quality images.

 Step 5.
+Pick how many photos / search do you want the bot do download starting with 1 with a maximum of 9.

-The bot with download 4 images with the file name stating with A1001.jpg (for the first image of the first product), A1002.jpg (for the second image), A1003.jpg (for the third), A1004.jpg (for the forth).
+Note: The bot with download images with the file name stating with A1001.jpg (for the first image of the first product), A1002.jpg (for the second image), A1003.jpg (for the third), A1004.jpg (for the forth) ...
+A1009.jpg (for the ninth)

-Note: some images might not be in the JPEG format even though they have the suffix .jpg, we recommend converting all images with a batch converter just in case.
+Remember: some images might not be in the JPEG format even though they have the suffix .jpg, we recommend converting all images with a batch converter just in case.